linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 23 US Common Stock Market Pricing Efficiency Trading and Investment Strategies.md

 The calculation seems straightforward enough, except that "Number of shares" must be defined.

-Two methods are used to calculate a company's market cap: the full-market cap method and free(float cap method.
+Two methods are used to calculate a company's market cap: the full-market cap method and free-float cap method.
 In the full market cap method, the number of shares used to calculate a company's market cap is all shares outstanding.
-In the free(float cap method, the number of shares used is the number of shares available in the market.
+In the free-float cap method, the number of shares used is the number of shares available in the market.
 The reason the number of shares available in the market differs from the free float is that there are shares given to, for example, top management, board members, and key employees.
-Thus, market cap based on the free(float cap method will produce a lower market cap than that using the full-market cap method.
+Thus, market cap based on the free-float cap method will produce a lower market cap than that using the full-market cap method.

-Many services that calculate market caps for purposes of constructing a stock market index use the free-flat market cap method.
+Many services that calculate market caps for purposes of constructing a stock market index use the free-float market cap method.
 The reason for using this method to construct a stock market index is that it provides a better indication of the stock market trends, because only those shares available for trade are considered.
 That is, only the shares of stocks that are available for trading are included.

 The following are classified as asset classes for stocks based on market capitalization: